 Authentic Independent Instruction - Using a variety of methods, teachers will engage students in high quality learning activities.
 These activities must engage students in the learning process.
 Teachers will provide assistance to students in this mode of instruction through asynchronous and synchronous methods outlined above.
 Staff Training - Instructional staff have been trained through multiple mediums on our Learning Management System (LMS) Google Classroom.
 The trainings highlight system usage, document management, classroom management, and communication.
 Available mediums include: Classroom Instruction, Virtual Instruction, Peer to peer, one on one training with our tech integration team.
-All students will receive information on how to access course material and instruction from their teachers.
+STUDENT EXPECTATIONS All students will receive information on how to access course material and instruction from their teachers.
 Students are expected to follow all directions and requests to participate in instruction to the fullest extent possible.
 During synchronous instruction students are expected to be school ready.
 This includes being on time for class, engaging fully through video and audio as directed by their teacher, and presenting themselves in a manner that is in accordance with school expectations.
-All students are expected to practice appropriate digital etiquette and responsible behavior during assigned instruction periods. (e.g., Google Meets): o Mute yourself on meets as directed by your teacher Cameras are to be kept on during classroom meets unless STUDENT EXPECTATIONS directed specifically by your teacher to do otherwise.
+All students are expected to practice appropriate digital etiquette and responsible behavior during assigned instruction periods. (e.g., Google Meets): Mute yourself on meets as directed by your teacher Cameras are to be kept on during classroom meets unless directed specifically by your teacher to do otherwise.
 Students are expected to work in an appropriate setting when participating remotely / on-line.
-Work places include a desk, table, kitchen counter, etc...
-Other locations are not appropriate or acceptable.
+Work places include a desk, table, kitchen counter, etc Other locations are not appropriate or acceptable.
 Student dress must be appropriate in all platforms - the Student Dress Code section of the Student Handbook / Code of Conduct applies to students in all platforms.
-If there are any circumstances preventing full and appropriate participation the student should let the teacher know.
-As this is a required attendance day, students must fulfill expectations for satisfactory participation as determined by their teacher.
-The virtual day will follow the same schedule framework as the HS, MS and Elementary School to which the student is assigned.
-As with all school schedules, appropriate breaks will be included in the daily DAILY SCHEDULE schedule for students and faculty, including time for lunch.
+DAILY SCHEDULE The virtual day will follow the same schedule framework as the HS, MS and Elementary School to which the student is assigned.
+As with all school schedules, appropriate breaks will be included in the daily schedule for students and faculty, including time for lunch.
 Students will attend all assigned classes at their scheduled time.
 The method of instructional delivery will vary to facilitate appropriate screen time per age level within these parameters.
 Teachers will provide office hours on Monday -Thursday in order to support students and/or be available for parents/family questions.
 COMMUNICATION PROTOCOL: INTERVENTION Teachers will follow the same communication protocols that are established in school for addressing areas of academic or behavioral need.
 This includes a combination of email, phone calls, and academic/behavioral referrals to the administration.
 All effective strategies should be accessed to maintain effective communication.
 SPECIAL SERVICES School districts are required to implement supports, services and accommodations, as indicated in students' IEPs or 504 Accommodation Plans, to the best of their ability as outlined by NYSED.
 NYSED recognizes that there may be limitations to implementing certain services or accommodations through remote instruction and as a result, encourages districts to apply a "lens of reasonableness" to their approach.
 Please see this document for specific guidelines.
 NON- INSTRUCTIONAL SERVICES TRANSPORTATIO N FOOD SERVICE MAINTENANCE CUSTODIAL CLERICAL/ ADMINISTRATIV E SUPPORT When a school district is in remote session, non-instructional services may still be required to report to work to perform critical services related to their area of expertise.
 In the event that the change to remote instruction is due to a snow or other weather emergency, such change will likely impact transportation and other critical services.
 Decisions whether or not non-instructional employees should report to work will be made and communicated in real time by the appropriate supervisor or administrator based on whether services can be provided in a safe and efficient manner.